 - Pinch salt

-You will also need: Nonstick skillet
+You will also need: Standard 10" nonstick skillet

 The night before: Place the ricotta cheese from the filling ingredients into a strainer lined with cheesecloth placed on top of a bowl.
 Let the ricotta drain overnight in the refrigerator to remove excess liquid.
 Note-- this step is optional, it will help the filling to thicken so it won't be quite so soft and goopy in the center.

 Blend all of the blintz ingredients together using a food processor, blender, immersion blender or electric hand mixer.
 Consistency of the batter should be smooth (no lumps).
 Alternatively, you can use a fork to mix all ingredients together until the batter is smooth.
 Make sure you get rid of all the lumps.

 Warm up a nonstick skillet on medium heat until hot.
 The skillet is ready when a drop of water sizzles on the surface of the pan.
 If the water pops or jumps out of the pan, the skillet it too hot—let it cool slightly before starting.
 If the water sizzles, it’s at the perfect temperature.
 Grease the entire surface of the hot pan generously with nonstick cooking oil spray (keep the oil spray away from gas stovetop flame).

 Pour the blintz batter by 1/3 cupfuls into the pan, then tilt the pan in a circular motion till the batter coats the entire bottom of the pan in a large, thin circular shape.